simply-pleb/PhantomOS-vm_map/README.md

 We use the idea of an *inverted page table* to impliment the interface.

-To make it more efficient we use *software TLB* just like in PowerPC's page table by pre-allocating fixed number of PTE's per hashed virtual address.
+To make it more efficient we use *software TLB* by pre-allocating fixed number of PTE's per hashed virtual address.
+This technique is also used in the PowerPC's page table.

 ## TODO

 - [x] interface
-- [x] basic implemetation of functions
+- [x] basic implemetation
 - [x] unit tests
-- [ ] connect Page Table implemetation with ```vm_map.c```
+- [ ] connect the implemetation with ```vm_map.c```
 - [ ] integration tests
 - [ ] tests for perfomanse measurement